alaingoldman/Truffle/README.md

 https://rinkeby.etherscan.io/address/YOUR-WALLET-HERE
 ```

-Now we can turn on the server and we're done
+Now we can turn on the server and we're done.
 ```
 $ npm start
 ```